Tableaux de bord des données

 Rates of Fatal Occupational Injuries (Source: ILO)

 Data on occupational health and safety may reveal conditions of exploitation, even if exploitation may lead to under-reporting of workplace injuries and safety breaches.
-At present, the ILO collects data on occupational injuries, both fatal and non-fatal, disaggregating by sex and migrant status.
+At present, the ILO collects data on occupational injuries, both fatal and non-fatal, disaggregating on sex and migrant status.

 Research to date suggests that a major factor in vulnerability to labour exploitation is broader social vulnerability, marginalization or exclusion.